 Flea markets in Paris are great places to find bargains and to shop without breaking the bank.
 Historically, Paris’ flea markets, also known in French as “Puces” or “Brocantes, find their origins in the Middle Ages.
 They were places where villagers would barter and sell old items, farmers’ products, and all kinds of bric-a-brac.
 The concept of flea markets in Paris has, however, slightly evolved since the Middle Ages.

 Paris has 4 major flea markets located on the edge of the ring road known as Boulevard Périphérique.

 Here is our list of the 5 best flea markets in Paris, to shop for bargains without breaking the bank.

 1. Paris Saint Ouen Flea Market (Puces de Saint-Ouen) at Porte de Clignancourt, Paris

 Paris Saint-Ouen flea market (or Puces de Saint Ouen) is certainly the largest and most famous antique market in Paris.
 It is also the oldest flea market in Paris as it was established back in the early 19th century.
-The flea market located occupies an area of more than 70,000 square meters (753,000 square foot).
+The flea market located occupies an area of more than 70,000 square meters (753,000 square feet).
 Because of its gigantic proportions, Les Puces de St-Ouen can sometimes be a little intimidating to first-timers.
 Composed of 12 distinct markets, Saint-Ouen Flea Market is located in the 18th district of Paris and the suburban city of Saint-Ouen.
 Close to the Porte the Clignancourt station, it is often simply referred to as Puces de Clignancourt or Clignancourt Flea Market and offers a glimpse of the “melting pot” atmosphere in Paris

 2. Paris Porte de Vanves Flea Market (Puces de Porte de Vanves) at Porte de Vanves

 Porte de Vanves Flea Market is less famous than Saint-Ouen Flea Market, but a more upmarket place compared to Montreuil and Aligre markets.
 Comparatively modest in size (it only occupies two streets), Porte de Vanves market however offers quality products at more than attractive prices.
 It is certainly the flea market in Paris that has best kept its “Puces” spirit.